ketkiambekar/housing-prices-prediction/README.md

 We use [this](https://www.kaggle.com/harlfoxem/housesalesprediction) dataset from kaggle.
 The dataset contains house sale prices for King County, which includes Seattle.
 It includes homes sold between May 2014 and May 2015.
 It's a good dataset for implementing regression models.

 ### Click [here](https://housingprices.ketkiambekar.com/) for Live Demo
+[This](https://www.kaggle.com/harlfoxem/housesalesprediction) dataset was used for training the model.
+Hosted on: Google Cloud Platform

 ### Columns in the dataset:  <BR>
 id - Unique ID for each home sold <BR>